Hi, there!

 What makes for a good employee experience?

-Making sure that employees feel cared for in all aspects of their lives—physically, emotionally, and financially—from their first to their last day on the job.
+A good employee experience involves making sure employees feel cared for in all aspects of their lives—physically, emotionally, and financially—from their first to their last day on the job.
 Providing support for the parts of life that occur outside of the workday.
 Focusing on workplace culture.
 Below are some examples that contribute to building a good employee experience strategy.

 Top-notch onboarding.